What is the expected commitment?

 I am currently away from Boston on co-op.
 May I still be connected to a Mentor?

 Meetings can occur in person, on the telephone, or via the internet using Skype or other teleconferencing tool.
+You may want to consider a Mentor that lives or has lived and worked in your future coop or study abroad location!

 What are some general expectations with respect to etiquette in mentoring relationships?